 Construction sites are dangerous places to be, both in terms of work and for passers-by.
 Often times there’s not enough room kept for a safe perimeter, and a minor errors by the crew can result in serious accidents and major injuries to people walking through.
-Accidents related to construction sites can be devastating both to the victims and their families, resulting in debilitating injuries and even death.
+Accidents related to construction sites can be devastating both to injured person and their family, resulting in debilitating injuries and even death.

 If you’re hurt on a construction site, you may be eligible to collect workers’ compensation for the harm that you suffer.
 Learn your options after getting hurt at a construction site, and the ways in which having a Colorado personal injury lawyer at your side can help your case.